 YES.
 You don't have to own a house to give a home.
 You may rent or own as long as your home is safe and has enough room for family members.
 What is most important is the love, understanding, and guidance you can offer a child.

 10. May single persons adopt?

 Yes, single individuals may also adopt.
 In fact, approximately one-fourth of the children adopted from the public foster care system are adopted by single individuals.

 11. How long will it take to adopt a child?

-In an agency adoption, depending on the workload of the agency selected, it will take anywhere from six months to a year to complete an adoption family assessment.
+In an agency adoption, depending on the workload of the agency selected, it may take anywhere from six months to a year to complete an adoption family assessment.
 Most adoptive placements occur one to several months after the family assessment has been approved.